rahulakrish/linear_regression/README.md

 # Phase_2 Project

 ## Description
   To help clients estimate selling prices of their home based on established factors.
-Also, to recommend how they can improve their home values
+Also, to recommend any renovations that can be made to improve the resale value of the house

 ## Data Source
   King County House Sales dataset, which can be found in kc_house_data.csv